Illegal Torrenting in the UAE: What You Risk, How Big the Fines Are, and What the Law Says

 Penalties under the Copyright Act (No. 38 of 2021): Article 42 of this law establishes penalties for violations described in Articles 39 and 40 (which include unauthorized reproduction, distribution, and circumvention of DRM).

-In practice: For an ordinary user caught downloading a movie for the first time, imprisonment is unlikely.
+In practice, imprisonment is unlikely for an ordinary user caught downloading a movie for the first time.
 The most common outcome is receiving a warning from the internet provider.
-However, if the copyright holder (for example, a major film studio) decides to file a criminal lawsuit, or if the user is a persistent violator, the prosecution may initiate a case.
+However, if the copyright holder (for example, a major film studio) decides to file a criminal lawsuit, or if the user is a persistent violator, the prosecution may initiate legal action.

 In this case, the court is most likely to impose a large fine, which can easily amount to 100,000 dirhams (approximately 27,000 USD).
 For most people, this is a financially catastrophic amount.